-If you have had sufficient experience, training, or study in a subject area, you may apply to take College Level Examination Program (CLEP) subject exams or CLEP general exams published by the College Entrance Examination Board in order to receive academic credit.
-CLEP exams are offered to entering freshmen during the summer orientation programs or by special arrangement on an individual basis with the Student Success Center.
-You also may take CLEP exams after the semester begins if you meet the written guidelines.
-See the listing at the end of the following guidelines for CLEP exams offered and courses for which credit may be obtained.
+Only those who are enrolled at OC or who have been accepted for admission to the university may receive credit by examination.
+A minimum of 12 semester hours must be earned in coursework at OC before credit earned by examination will be recorded.
 You may not attempt credit by examination for courses that you have audited or in which you are, or have been enrolled and in which you have attended any classes at OC or any other university.
 If you wish to take a CLEP exam for credit in a course in which you are currently enrolled, then you must drop the course within the first week of the semester.